FlapJack0805/FlapJack0805.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I'm Currently a junior in standing at the University of Michigan studying computer engineering.
+I'm Currently a sophmore in standing at the University of Michigan studying computer engineering.
 I've worked on everything from PCB design to software engineering.

 I have been able to gain experience through working with the University Solar Car Team, my classes, and passion projects.
 The top projects I've pursued are featured here on this website.